 The main north/south line of the Canadian Pacific Railway (CP) goes through the JEDI region.
-The line goes directly through the City of Wetaskiwin, County of Wetaskiwin and the Town of Millet.
+The line goes directly through the City and County of Wetaskiwin.

 Canadian Pacific Rail

 CP has numerous routing options across Canada and through the U.S., an excellent North American reach through gateways with all Class I railways.
 CP has extensive Canadian and U.S. short line partners and serves to lead Atlantic and Pacific port facilities.